edgi-govdata-archiving/web-monitoring-ops/kubernetes/README.md

 See [`0-setup-guide`](./0-setup-guide) for a guide to setting up a new cluster from scratch.

+## Secrets

+Our deployment needs access to some sensitive data, like credentials, ARNs, etc. We keep configurations for those in a separate secure repository, but they are still Kubernetes configurations that can be deployed the same way the rest of the configurations here are. **You can find example versions of these files named `example.*.yaml` in this directory.**

 ## Updating the Cluster

 We use the `kubectl` CLI client to update the cluster with new configurations.
 You’ll need to configure it on your computer with the address and keys for our cluster.
 Common workflows: